Bautista1999/solutio_admin/README.md

     9. [deleteManyJunoDocs](https://forum.solutio.one/-159/deletemanyjunodocs-documentation)(): function to delete docs in Juno.

   - `main.mo`: The main entry point of the backend canister.
 Here the public functions are located.
+    1. [pledgeCreate()](https://forum.solutio.one/-164): This function is used to initiate a new Pledge for a requested feature.
+It verifies the existence and eligibility of the feature for new pledges before adding the pledge to the "pledges_active" database table.

+    2. [pledgeEdit()](https://forum.solutio.one/-165): Used to edit existing pledges.
+Has to check if the pledge exists and can be edited, has to check if the pledge is part of a feature that is already locked (being delivered as a solution), and then updates the amount.

+    3. [solutionSubmit()](https://forum.solutio.one/-166/solutionsubmit-documentation): This endpoint marks a Solution as completed and initiates the approval process by the pledgers.
+It updates the solution status and notifies followers while preparing the pledges for approval verification.

+    3. [updateSolutionStatus](https://forum.solutio.one/-176/updatesolutionstatus-documentation): Changes the status of a solution in the `solution_status` collection, through the admin canister.

+    5. [pledgeApprovedVerify](https://forum.solutio.one/-167/pledgeapprovedverify-documentation)](): This function checks the legitimacy of an approved pledge by examining the ICRC Ledger and updates the pledge's status based on the verification result.

+    6. [pledgeApprovedCounter](https://forum.solutio.one/-168/pledgeapprovecounter-documentation)](): It maintains an accurate count of approved pledges by altering the "total approved" amount for the Solution whenever there is a change.

+    8. [followersCounter()](https://forum.solutio.one/-169/followerscounter-documentation): This function is triggered when there is a change in followers or likes.
+It updates the "total likes/followers field" by incrementing or decrementing the count accordingly.

+    7. [ideasCounter()](https://forum.solutio.one/-170/ideascounter-documentation): This endpoint is responsible for tracking the creation and deletion of ideas within Solutio.
+It adjusts the total ideas count by either increasing or decreasing it based on the event

+    7. [pledgesCounter()](https://forum.solutio.one/-171/pledgescounter-documentation): Whenever a pledge is made, this function recalculates the total pledges by adding or subtracting the pledge amount.
+It ensures that the total reflects the sum of all pledges across all features, ideas, and the entire Solutio platform.

+    7. [transfersBuildersCounter](https://forum.solutio.one/-172/transfersbuilderscounter-documentation): This function is activated whenever a reward is paid out.
+It updates the "total builder revenue" variable by adding or subtracting the reward amount.

+    7. [solutionsCompletedCounter()](https://forum.solutio.one/-173/solutionscompletedcounter-documentation): Called upon the completion of a project, this function increments or decrements the total number of completed projects within Solutio.

+    7. [userRevenueCounter()](https://forum.solutio.one/-174/userrevenuecounter-documentation): Tracks and updates the "total earned" amount for users as they earn revenue through the platform.

+    7. [ideaRevenueCounter()](https://forum.solutio.one/-175/idearevenuecounter-documentation): Monitors and adjusts the "total earned" from ideas whenever a user makes a payment.

   - `types.mo`: Defines Motoko types used across the backend.
 It helps in maintaining a clean codebase by abstracting type definitions into a separate module.

 ## Solutio's ecosystem interaction overview